Kōshi Rikudō

 Kōshi Rikudō (六道 神士, Rikudō Kōshi) is a Japanese manga artist.
-Rikdo is a graduate of Kyushu Sangyo University and lives in Dazaifu, Fukuoka.
-His most popular work is Excel Saga, a manga which he describes as a work dealing with the everyday aspects of living in Japan.
+Rikudō is a graduate of Kyushu Sangyo University and lives in Dazaifu, Fukuoka.
+His most popular work is Excel Saga, and Pandora in the Crimson Shell: Ghost Urn. a manga which he describes as a work dealing with the everyday aspects of living in Japan.
 The anime version of Excel Saga contains stories from the first five volumes of the manga, and even features Rikdo as a character (voiced by Wataru Takagi).

 History

 Rikudō started out by drawing adult doujinshi in 1990 under the circle name Genkotsuten, and Gebokudou.
-He also supervises the Rokudoukan circle, that was recently renamed Rikudou Juku.
+He also supervises the Rikudoukan circle, that was recently renamed Rikudou Juku.
 His most popular work, Excel Saga, was based on a doujinshi that he drew for comic market called Municipal Force Daitenzin, in 1994.
 To this day Rikudō continues to participate in doujinshi works from time to time.
-In 1996 he made his major debut with Excel Saga, which was published by Young King OUR's, and lasted for 27 volumes, or until 2011.
+In 1996 he made his major debut with Excel Saga, which was published by Young King OURs, and lasted for 27 volumes, ending in 2011.